galbismallz/voracious-kimchi/README.md

 ## -> Fat Giants startup

-**Sneak preview**: Nutrition chatbot using machine learning.
-Accepted into Y Combinator's Startup-school.
+**Sneak preview**: Nutrition chatbot using machine learning that ultimately aims to lower food waste in the world.
+Accepted into Y Combinator's online Startup-school.

 ## -> Secret project.